Estimated reading time: 6 minutes

 We are fast approaching the century-mark since the end of the Second World War, but it still fuels our thoughts and imaginations as powerfully as ever, giving way to works such as The Huntress by Kate Quinn.
 Such an unimaginably large event has countless facets to explore and I’m rather confident we’ll keep seeing more of them brought to light in the coming decades, if of course the Third World War doesn’t happen by then.
 In her novel, Kate Quinn decided to turn her attention to a special element, one of the long-lasting remnants of evil from what war: Nazis in hiding.

-The Huntress is a three-pronged novel, presenting us with a triple narrative where the events take place over the course of many decades, all of them relating to the titular character, a Nazi war criminal of legendary proportions.
+To kick off The Huntress by Kate Quinn summary, it is a three-pronged novel, presenting us with a triple narrative where the events take place over the course of many decades, all of them relating to the titular character, a Nazi war criminal of legendary proportions.
 The first narrative takes us during the time of the war, where Night Witch Nina Makarova crashes behind enemy lines and becomes stranded.
 The Huntress, with an already lethal reputation back then, is hot on her trail, and only a miracle can keep Nina alive.

 The second narrative introduces us to Ian Graham, a British war correspondent and Nazi Hunter… with only one target to have truly eluded him: the Huntress.
 However, the investigator sees an opportunity to perhaps bring to a close this unfinished business by joining forces with the only victim to have escaped the Huntress’ claws: Nina Makarova.
 Finally, the third narrative presents us with the seventeen-year-old Jordan McBride, with aspirations to one day become a photographer.
 He is only rejoiced when one day his widowed father returns home with a new fiancee, a soft-spoken German widow.
 The more he looks at her though, the more something seems terribly wrong…